 - 1979 partial core meltdown at the Three Mile Island nuclear power plant in the United States

-- 2002 accident at the Davis-Besse nuclear power plant in Ohio, USA, where boric acid corroded a hole within half a centimetre of breaching the steel reactor vessel head that contained the reactor coolant, risking meltdown of the nuclear core
+- 2002 accident at the Davis-Besse nuclear power plant in Ohio, USA, where boric acid corroded a hole within half a centimeter of breaching the steel reactor vessel head that contained the reactor coolant, risking meltdown of the nuclear core

 A complete chronology of nuclear accidents, titled Let the facts speak, has been published by the Greens.
 The fourth edition, available here, was released on 11 March 2012, the first anniversary of the Fukushima disaster.

 Many nuclear power plants around the world were constructed in the 1960s and 1970s.
 Because nuclear power plants have relatively short life spans (~40 years), many of these early reactors are now nearing or past their planned end date for use, increasing the probability of reactor failure, and causing a new problem in how to effectively clean up and decommission the plants.